 Let’s talk about another problem.
 The ubiquity of content on the internet is not helping you either.
 It’s making us more confused and helpless.
 The content ranges from online courses on hosting platforms like Udemy, Pluralsight to hundreds of blogs, presentations, Youtube videos, Community forums, Microsoft Documentation, to name a few.

 - You don’t know where to begin and what topics to learn, considering your role and prior experience.

 - Some topics may demand additional knowledge leaving you behind while everyone marches forward.

 - No proper direction & support if you have any questions.

 - Microsoft code examples on the website https://docs.microsoft.com are challenging to understand for a new guy.

 While online course platforms such as Udemy and Pluralsight are good, the courses are not updated regularly.
 Lack of support is another primary reason cited by most people I met in the past.
 Don’t get me wrong; I am an Udemy instructor.
 I experienced the same issue.
 When we are selling each course for less than $5, how can you expect quality support?

 Students don’t want mediocre and half-baked courses for $5.
 They are ready to pay more for the quality of the course and premium support.

-Have not you convinced enough to learn Dynamics 365?
+Have you not convinced enough to learn Dynamics 365?

 If you are a newbie, probably you may not have any idea of what Dynamics 365 is and how organizations are using to improve the customer experience.